 Or they might prefer to stick with one topic for the entire school year (such as British Literature, American Literature or World Literature).
 Even with these teens we suggest having a basic book list that covers their core topic of interest and also add some off-topic reading (books of the Bible, fun novels, self-improvement, etc) for richness, relaxation or personal growth.

-Based on our homeschool students’ interests, we’ve developed 3 different ways to look at Literature topics
+An Authoritative Guide to Literature for Homeschool High School takes our students’ interests, and developed 3 different ways to look at Literature topics:

 Approach #1: Mix and match *boxed* curriculum